matt-bailey/silverstripe-widget-categories/README.md

 ##Installation & Usage

-Rename the downloaded folder to `widget_categories` (that bit is important), drop it into the root directory of your SilverStripe site and run a `/dev/build`.
+Rename the downloaded folder to `widget_blogcategories` (that bit is important), drop it into the root directory of your SilverStripe site and run a `/dev/build`.
 You will then see the widget in your list of available widgets.

 You will need the [SilverStripe Blog module](https://github.com/silverstripe/silverstripe-blog) and the [SilverStripe Blog Categories module](https://github.com/IOTI/silverstripe-blogcategories), plus a widget area in your template.